Tobacco in the American colonies: Cultivation methods

-In the period of 1619 to 1629, the average tobacco farmer was expected to produce 712 pounds of tobacco in a year.
-By the period of 1680 to 1699, the output per worker was 1,710 pounds of tobacco in a year.
+In the period of 1619 to 1629, the average tobacco farmer was expected to produce 720 lb of tobacco in a year.
+By the period of 1680 to 1699, the output per worker was 1710 lb of tobacco in a year.
 These increases in productivity were brought about primarily from relocation and better farming techniques.
 While early tobacco cultivation techniques were relatively rudimentary, colonial farmers quickly developed more efficient techniques.
 Tobacco will wear out the soil in just a few years and this necessitated farmers to relocate from coastal areas up rivers in the Chesapeake Bay area.
 Production was further increased by the use of slave labor on larger farms.
 On the frontier, hired help would both farm the tobacco and protect farms from Indian raids.

 Expansion of trade

 In 1621, King James prohibited the production of tobacco in England, limiting its growth to the colonies in America.
+King James found tobacco to be “loathsome to the eye, hateful to the nose, harmful to the brain” and “dangerous to the lungs.”However, colonial tobacco generated vital customs duties and tax income for the Crown.
+By banning domestic cultivation, English smokers were forced to buy tobacco imported from the colonies in America.

-While it would take many years for this to take effect, it influenced other policies.
+While it would take many years for this to take effect, the prohibition influenced other policies.
 In reaction to this, the colonies would pass legislation like the Tobacco Inspection Act of 1730 in Virginia as a way to control the production of tobacco and raise its price.
 Legislation was also passed as a way of ensuring that low-quality trash tobacco was not being shipped or used for the payment of taxes.
 This series of legislation on both sides of the Atlantic to exert control over the tobacco industry would continue until the American Revolution.